-For most businesses, customer marketing is based upon the premise their customers are comfortable with a purchase, instantly focusing on areas such as up-selling, cross-selling and engagement.
+For most businesses, customer marketing is based upon the premise their customers are happy with a purchase, instantly focusing on areas such as up-selling, cross-selling and engagement.

-This is a mistake that increases cancellations and churn.
+This is a mistake, and could lead to cancellations and churn.

-For businesses that sell expensive or complicated products (or businesses that are new to the market), the period immediately after purchase has the highest danger of cognitive dissonance (aka “buyer’s remorse”) and churn than at any other time.
+For businesses that sell expensive or complicated products (or businesses that are new to a customer), the period immediately after purchase is most likely to be affected by cognitive dissonance (aka “buyer’s remorse”) than at any other time.

-In terms of your approach to marketing, these new customers share more in common with non-customer marketing.
+In terms of your marketing, these new customers share more in common with prospects than established customers.

-- Non-customer: The population you want to buy from you but haven’t done so yet.
+- Prospect: The population you want to buy from you but haven’t done so yet.
 Convert by selling the benefits of your business/product.

-- New customer: Recent buyer, possible cognitive dissonance.
+- New customer: Recent buyer, possible buyer’s remorse/cognitive dissonance.
 Reassure and retain selling the benefits of your business/product.

 - Customer: Established paying customer.
 Increase LTV upselling and cross-selling.

 Customer research doesn’t always end once a product/service has been bought.
 This is especially true if they are buying from someone new, or making a considered purchase.